kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/c-partition-list-into-list-of-lists.md

 ---
 title: C# Partition List into List of Lists
 published: October 17, 2010
+lead: An exploration of different approaches to partitioning lists in C#, including a discovery of how LINQ's GroupBy provides a simpler solution than custom partitioning logic.
 tags: [csharp, programming]
 comments:
   - email: "luv2code+kijanassite@gmail.com"